Selion05/erpnext-client-rs/README.md

 # Erpnext Client

-A lightweight async Rust client for interacting with [ERPNext](https://erpnext.com/) via their API.
+An async Rust client for interacting with [ERPNext](https://erpnext.com/) via their API.

 Supports reading, inserting, and updating doctypes using basic authentication.

 ## Todo
 - search doctypes with filter
 ## 🚀 Usage

-Add to your `Cargo.toml`:

 ```rust
 use frappe_client::{Client, Settings};